Pollock Knob is one of the most overshadowed mountains in the entire Shenandoah National Park. It's neighbors are Hawksbill Mountain

 Due to the nice views from the overlooks, this is a nice side hike, and another summit to bag while taking a tour through Shenandoah National Park.

-From Timber Hollow Overlook (3360') go down to the Appalachian Trail down below, and take it for about 7/8 of a mile.
+From Timber Hollow Overlook (3360') go down to the Appalachian Trail down below, and take it for about 7/8 of a mile heading north on the AT.
 Take the time to stop at several overlooks along the way.

 For a longer hike, continue on the Appalachian Trail which provides nice views for several miles.